 Safe Travel Tops the Checklist this Holiday Season

-TALLAHASSEE, Fla. – Today, the Florida Department of Highway Safety and Motor Vehicles (DHSMV) launched its Holiday Travel Campaign to ensure motorists Arrive Alive to their destination.
+TALLAHASSEE, Fla. – Today, the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) launched its Holiday Travel Campaign to ensure motorists Arrive Alive to their destination.
 The holidays are a peak travel period and millions of Floridians and visitors are expected to travel on Florida roads over the next two months.
-DHSMV is partnering with the Florida Sheriffs Association, Florida Police Chiefs Association and the AAA – The Auto Club Group to urge responsible driving and vehicle safety.
+FLHSMV is partnering with the Florida Sheriffs Association, Florida Police Chiefs Association and the AAA – The Auto Club Group to urge responsible driving and vehicle safety.

-DHSMV will be educating Floridians and visitors throughout the months of November and December on safe driving behaviors such as driving sober, buckling up, checking tires and registering their Emergency Contact Information (ECI).
+FLHSMV will be educating Floridians and visitors throughout the months of November and December on safe driving behaviors such as driving sober, buckling up, checking tires and registering their Emergency Contact Information (ECI).
 Additionally, focus will be placed on obeying speed limits, not driving distracted and reporting dangerous drivers.

-“This holiday season, the best gift we can give one another is to ensure everyone who travels our roadways arrives to their destination safely,” said DHSMV Executive Director Terry L. Rhodes.
+“This holiday season, the best gift we can give one another is to ensure everyone who travels our roadways arrives to their destination safely,” said FLHSMV Executive Director Terry L. Rhodes.
 “As increased numbers of drivers take to our roads, have patience, practice safe driving techniques and make sure everyone in the vehicle is properly buckled up.
 Never drive impaired.”

 Seat belts save lives.
 In 2017, 38 percent of those who were killed in crashes in vehicles where seat belt use is required chose not to wear their seat belts.
 Motorists should always make sure everyone in the vehicle has the proper restraint secured at all times, including themselves.